-SPA2101 Intermediate Spanish I ......4 cr

-(PQ: SPA1002 or completion of three years of Spanish during high school with minimum course grade average of B- or consent of instructor) This course reviews material and expands target language skills: reading, writing, listening, speaking.
-Authentic experiences, class discussions, and independent interests provide opportunities for individual oral and written expression.
+SPA2101 Intermediate Spanish I.....4 cr (PQ: SPA1002 or completion of three years of Spanish during high school with minimum course grade average of B- or consent of instructor) This course reviews material and expands target language skills: reading, writing, listening, speaking.
+Authentic experiences, SCI3037 Science and Theology.....4 cr Course also listed as PHI3037.
+In this course, students will explore the interdisciplinary dialogue between scientists and theologians on critical, moral, ethical, scientific and theological issues.
+The course will read and discuss current literature in Science and Theology and explore major issues in context of the historical and contemporary framework of both disciplines.

+class discussions, and independent interests provide opportunities for individual oral and written expression.
 This course is virtually enhanced: approximately 20% of activity takes place in an online environment.

-SPA2102 Intermediate Spanish II......4 cr

-(PQ: C or better in SPA2101 or consent of instructor) This course continues the development of target language communicative modes: presentational, interpretive, and interpersonal.
+SPA2102 Intermediate Spanish II.....4 cr (PQ: C or better in SPA2101 or consent of instructor) This course continues the development of target language communicative modes: presentational, interpretive, and interpersonal.
 A wide variety of topics provide opportunity for personalized oral and written expression.
 This course is virtually enhanced: approximately 20% of activity takes place in an online environment.

-(PQ: 20 credits of 2000-, 3000-, or 4000-level SPA-prefix courses and 8 credits of Semester in Spain [SIS] or Students International [SPN] courses) An individualized course in which the student researches an aspect of the language, culture, or people of the Spanish-speaking world.
+SPA4845 Senior Project.....2 cr (PQ: 20 credits of 2000-, 3000-, or 4000-level SPA-prefix courses and 8 credits of Semester in Spain [SIS] or Students International [SPN] courses) An individualized course in which the student researches an aspect of the language, culture, or people of the Spanish-speaking world.
 The student prepares a written report and gives a public presentation in the Spanish language.